sushwanth/vm_manager/readme.txt

 =============
 1. Download / clone the code from the GitHub repo found at https://github.com/sushwanth/vm_manager
 2. cd into the directory having the DockerFile.
+3. If you do not have Docker installed in your linux box, you can install it by using the install.sh script found here: https://github.com/docker/docker-install
-3. Use the command -> "$ docker-compose build " to build a docker image.
+4. Use the command -> "$ docker-compose build " to build a docker image.
 This command would build a docker image by using the information given in the Dockerfile
-4. Use the command -> "$ docker-compose up" to start app.
+5. Use the command -> "$ docker-compose up" to start app.
 This would start the mysql container first followed by the application container as specified in the docker-compose.yml file
-5. Now, you can check if the server is running by visiting the url "http://127.0.0.1:5000/" (Alternatively, you can use the curl command as well)
+6. Now, you can check if the server is running by visiting the url "http://127.0.0.1:5000/" (Alternatively, you can use the curl command as well)

 EXAMPLES:
 =========